gijonc/Interior-3D-plnner/README.md

+This project is demo project developed based on the open source project [blueprint3D](https://github.com/furnishup/blueprint3d)

 ## Developing and Running Locally

 To get started, clone the repository and ensure you npm >= 3 and grunt installed, then run: